brandonio21/618Cast/README.md

 the receiver.
 Both of these files can be hosted (locally or remotely) and then plugged into the Chromecast development console for your own use

+### Launching ###
+The app can be launched on the Chromecast itself by navigating to the `launcher.html` page and clicking on the button.